0xbluemoon/Chrove_protocol/README.md

 # Chrove_protocol
-This is a new service model support anonymously pay and automatically service delivery.
+This is a cryptocurrency based payment and ID register protocol.
+When user pay in cryptocurrency, the vendor know user id from payment memo.
+User don't need register again.
 ## process
 #### setup
 * Vendor setup server and insert server URL into smart contract